Horrid Ground-weaver Project

 Quick Facts:

 The Horrid Ground-weaver is a tiny money spider with a body length of about 3mm.
-It is endemic to the UK, and has only ever been found in three places in the entire world, all within a small area of Plymouth, in South West England.
+It is endemic to the UK, and until this project, had only ever been found in three places in the entire world, all within a small area of Plymouth, in South West England.
 It is listed by the IUCN as a Critically Endangered species.
 The spider’s name comes from the fact that its body and legs are rather hairy – the Latin origin for the word horrid is bristly.

 The spider was discovered as new to science in 1989 by R.A Stevens.